 - And the best news?
 You can stay in Europe for up to 90 days without needing a visa- amazing!

 Teach English in the EU in 2020

 If you’ve made it all the way through to here, congratulations!
 You’ve earned yourself a big thumbs up from us for persevering with Brexit’s impact on TEFL.

 But, just in case you glazed over a little (we don’t blame you), here’s our simple summary.
-Although the next few months could bring so many different possible outcomes for the UK, you’ll be able to teach English in the EU during 2020 – but it might be a bit trickier after that.
+Although the next few months could cause a bit of chaos to the TEFL world you’ll still be able to teach English in the EU during 2020 – but it might be a bit trickier after that.

 Good luck and Happy TEFLing!